adityamunshi29/AdiRLChessAgent/README.md

-### Learning to play chess through Deep model-based RL
+### Kaspybot
 #### Aditya Munshi

-This is a work in progress, a chess engine that can play against other computational agents and humans.
-Nowadays I am training newer models.
+This is a weak chess engine that can play against other weak computational agents and weak humans.
+Nowadays I am training less weak models.